 The nonprofits range in size from micro to large as determined by their IRS filings.
 This year 37% of the nonprofits are brand new to Give!Guide (defined as not having participated in the previous three years), the rest are are second- and multi-year nonprofits.
 Participation is competitive — there were 400+ applications this year!

 Nonprofits with 50%+ of their organizational leadership self-identified as Black, Indigenous, and/or People of Color (BIPOC) can add "BIPOC Leadership" to their Give!Guide profile.
 Leadership is defined as, “the people who have the decision making power in the org who can impact strategic direction.”

 Together, Oregonians and the Oregon Cultural Trust fund 1500+ nonprofits in Oregon in the areas of arts, heritage, and humanities.
 This year, there are 44 nonprofits in Give!Guide that are affiliated Cultural Trust nonprofits.

 When you donate to any (or several) of these nonprofits, you'll be invited to make a matching gift to the Oregon Cultural Trust during the checkout process.

 Oregonians who pay state income tax will qualify for a state tax credit – dollar for dollar – on their tax return (up to $500 for an individual; $1,000 for a couple; and $2,500 for a company).

 If you've created an account, then you can easily collect your favorite nonprofits.
-Find them by clicking "My Account" in upper right of the page.
+Look for the heart icon on the nonprofit's profile to add it to your favorites.
+Find your favorites list by clicking "My Account" in upper right of the page.
 It's a simple way to keep your top choices in one convenient location.